x25/coinhive-stratum-mining-proxy/README.md

 A proof of concept of web mining using [CoinHive](https://coin-hive.com/) JavaScript Mining library on a custom stratum XMR pool.

+The proxy acts like coin hive to connect to a monero mining pool.
+Should work with any stratum monero pool.

+Pros: no dev fee, adblock bypass, use any pool you like.

 ## Installation

 Docker: